stuckless/sagetv-phoenix-plex-channel/README.md

 You should see a new channel for Phoenix.
 You will want to launch the channel, and then use the Preferences for that plugin to set the sagetv server, port, username and password.
 IF your plex server is running on the same server as your SageTV server, then use 'localhost' for the server.

 # Requirements
-Latest Phoenix Core plugin (7.1.9.23 min)
+Latest Phoenix Core plugin and the Latest Sagex API plugin (7.1.9.23 minimum)

 # Gallery
 https://plus.google.com/photos/101598841452026913121/albums/5970615206594113041